grafana/redshift-datasource/CONTRIBUTING.md

 For step 2, initially it keeps on calling `DescribeStatement` until the status is finished or errored.
 In the longer term, this procedure should be non-blocking by using polling or something like that.

 The redshift data api also has commands for list-databases, list-schemas, list-tables and describe-tables.
-But due to simplicity we are using SQL queries to retrieve this metadata for the data source UI.
+But for the sake of simplicity simplicity we are using SQL queries to retrieve this metadata for the data source UI.